fre5h/CentrifugoBundle/Resources/docs/authentication.md

         $this->authorizationChecker = $authorizationChecker;
     }

-    // This method is used to detect channels which are processed by this channel authenticator public function supports(string $channel): bool
+    // This method is used to detect channels which are supported by this channel authenticator public function supports(string $channel): bool
     {
         return 0 === \mb_strpos($channel, '$admins');